telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/ChatPeerToPeer/README.md

 ## Sample Overview
-This area demonstrates the ChatPeerToPeer sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates a peer-to-peer chat application using SignalR and Telerik Chat component in ASP.NET MVC.
+The sample shows how to establish real-time bidirectional communication between multiple clients, enabling instant message exchange and presence notifications.

+Common techniques shown in this sample:
+- Implementing SignalR Hub for message broadcasting
+- Configuring Telerik Chat component with SignalR integration
+- Handling real-time message send and receive events
+- Managing user connections and presence information
+- Implementing typing indicators and message timestamps
+- Using Hub methods for broadcasting messages to connected clients

 ---